 Treat the different areas of your face with products that are made specific to their needs.
 For example use a light formulation in the oilier T Zone area and richer creamier products in the dry areas.
 The skin will benefit from a hydrating mask on the cheeks and a deep cleansing mask on the forehead, nose and chin.

 Mature Skin Care

 As with dry skin choose richer creamier oil based products.
 Skin may be thin or have broken capillaries so it should always be treated with great care and very little pressure.
-Firming and anti-ageing products are highly beneficial, as well as specific neck and eye care products.
+Firming and anti-aging products are highly beneficial, as well as specific neck and eye care products.

 Sensitive Skin Tips